adhammohamed1/Neural-Network-Classifer-for-Movie-Reviews/README.md

     * Activation Function
     * Optimizer
     * Loss Function
-- We are only tuning the learning rate in this project since the other hyperparameters will have slight to no effect on the model's performance.
+- We are only tuning the learning rate in this project.
 - You can find the model's performance for different learning rates in the [results](results) folder
 ### Regularization using Dropout
 - Dropout is a regularization technique that randomly drops out some of the neurons in the network.
 This technique is used to prevent overfitting.